 - 1. If you have not already done so, complete the steps to prepare the host.
-See Preparing for RPM Installation or Upgrade on page 34.
+See Preparing for RPM Installation or Upgrade on page 38.

 - 2. Install the Nitro Web Services RPM.

 - Red Hat 6-based or Red Hat 7-based systems

+'''

 [root]# yum install -y nitro-web-services

+'''

+'''

 [root]# zypper --non-interactive install nitro-web-services

+'''
-3. Understand and edit the configuration files.

-This includes clarifying what each configuration file is for and what to expect the first time the NWS service is started vs. each subsequent start.
+3. Understand and edit the Nitro Web Services web application configuration file (/opt/nitro-web-services/etc/nitro.cfg).
+This includes clarifying what the configuration file is for and what to expect the first time the NWS service is started vs. each subsequent start.

-The nitro_user with dbOwner permissions was set up earlier in the procedure (see Install MongoDB).
+The nitro_user with dbOwner permissions was set up earlier in the procedure (see Install MongoDB on page 47).

 When you first start nitro-web-services, the nitro-db Mongo database (including its collections and indexes) is created.
 The nitro-db 'user' collection is also populated with the default Nitro Web Services API users/passwords.
-Several of the options defined in configuration files influence this process.
+Several of the options defined in the configuration files influence this process.